axelspringer/sklls-cli/README.md

 # sklls

-> sklls CLI makes it easy to pull git blame logs for repositories and group them by email address
+> CLI that counts committed lines by extension type (and npm dependency) and groups them by committer email

 ```
 Usage of sklls: